 Police: Missing Texas tiger has been found safe, healthy

-Houston — A tiger that frightened residents after it was last seen briefly wandering around a Houston neighborhood has been found after a nearly week-long search and appears to be unharmed, police announced Saturday evening.
+Houston — A tiger that frightened residents after it was last seen briefly wandering around a Houston neighborhood has been found after a nearly week-long search and appears to be unharmed, police said.

-In a short video tweeted by Houston police, Cmdr.
+In a short video tweeted by Houston police Saturday night, Cmdr.
 Ron Borza can be seen sitting next to the tiger, petting the animal and saying it has been a long week searching for it.

 “But we got him, and he’s healthy,” Borza said as the wife of the man police allege is the animal's owner sat next to him and fed the tiger with a baby bottle.
 The tiger was being held at BARC, the city of Houston’s animal shelter, but was expected to be taken Sunday morning to the Cleveland Amory Black Beauty Ranch, an animal sanctuary in Murchison, Texas, located southeast of Dallas.